Putting a library in a child’s hands

 How can I help?

-The Yellobric Chessboxing Ball is being staged at the Chelsea Old Town Hall on May 16th 2014.
-The event will showcase the sport being described as “the bi-athlon of 21st Century” featuring contestants hand-picked from the world’s leading chessboxers – the smartest and toughest athletes on the globe.
+The Yellobric Chessboxing Ball was staged at the Chelsea Old Town Hall on May 16th 2014.
+The event showcased the sport being described as “the bi-athlon of 21st Century” featuring contestants hand-picked from the world’s leading chessboxers.
+The smartest and toughest athletes on the globe battled in the ring and waged war on the board in fornt of 260 screaming fans.

 Unbelievably I AM POETRY MODE landed a number of spoken word stars including – Oh Standfast ( 2012 Live Canon International Poetry Competition, Shortlisted poet), Freewheelin’ Troubadour, (Dion Power, image above), Talia Randall, Jack Underwood (Lecturer at Goldsmiths College, University of London) to name but a few who have had their work published.
 Added to this poetic short flims and a lairy open mic session you have one of the best spoken word events this year.
 A packed house at the Hackney Picturehouse – thoughts provoked and emotionally tweaked, laughed and whooped through the three hours of grade A spoken word.